30 Aug 2021

 However, at under 12cm in length and living in a relatively large area, the question becomes not only, ‘are they still here?’
 But, ‘If they are still here, how do we find them?’

 Stephane Baptista was one of Andrew Baker's team members who went on the WWF-funded mission in search of the lost marsupial.
-“My PhD project is looking into the endangered antechinus species - the silver-headed and the black-tailed antechinus,” she says.
+“My PhD project is looking into the Endangered antechinus species - the silver-headed and the black-tailed antechinus,” she says.
 “We’re trying to explore different kinds of detection techniques to see which ones work better to faster find these species in the national parks where we already know they are.
 At the same time, we’re trying to map their accurate distribution and potential habitat.”

 Some techniques proved more fruitful than others.
 “We used a mix of Elliot traps, sensor cameras, and conservation detection dogs,” Stephane says.
 “Through these techniques, we’ve started to find new records of the species where we previously had no idea they could be.
 We’ve been finding the silver-headed antechinus in so many new sites across this national park.
 So far, we’ve managed to trap 21 different animals, which is a promising start.”